ljwagerfield/debugging-scala-implicits-in-intellij/README.md

 1. Highlight the implicitly converted object.

-    **Important:** When investigating a pimped method, you MUST highlight the object only, NOT the pimped method.
-This is because the object is what's being converted.
-Selecting the method too will attempt to resolve the implicit conversion on the type returned by the pimped method.
+    **Important:** When investigating an enriched object, you MUST highlight the object only, NOT the injected method.
+This is because the object is what's being converted; selecting the method will resolve implicit conversions on the object *returned* by that method.

 2.  `CTRL` + `Q`